slitvinov/gitlog/README.md

     L(t) = t * (1 - t) / 2 + t/2 * (1 - t/2) / 2

 has a maximum at `t = 0.6` and this is a good guess.
-EM gets this answer by iterations.
+EM arrives to this answer by iterations.
 Use any value for `t0` (let's say 0.4) to compute likelihoods:

     L1 = t0 * (1 - t0) = 0.24